teamdigitale/teamdigitale.governo.it/en/people/marisandra-lizzi.md

 I attend bio-energy courses, as they give me an opportunity to bring together all my different roles, as a mother, wife and worker, which are all such important sources of positive energy in my life.

-Start Date:  October 21, 2016
+Start Date: February 1, 2017

-Period Provided: until January 31, 2017 - the extension of appointment, up to September 16, 2018, is being registered at the Court of Auditors
+Period Provided: until September 16, 2018

 Annual Compensation:  € 80,000

-Approved by the Court of Auditors:  November 29, 2016 - Pending confirmation for the extension
+Approved by the Court of Auditors:  May 3, 2017